BohdanUstianivskyi/LaboratoryWork_03/README.md

 the limits of which are entered from the keyboard (and output a message about their absence).

-The program can be implemented in 2 ways: with the while operator and the for operator.
+The program can be implemented in 2 ways:

+5.1 With the while operator

+5.2 With the for operator.

 ![6](https://github.com/BohdanUstianivskyi/LaboratoryWork_03/assets/132481363/bc01be20-af35-4f15-baf2-22ef2d3ef88e)
 # Requirements.